Truckee, California: 2000

-The Truckee-Tahoe Airport provides access to the North Lake Tahoe recreational area through general aviation services.
-The airfield boasts a 7000-foot main runway and a 4600-foot crosswind runway.
-The airport is not serviced by any commercial airline at the present time, although commercial flights are available from the nearby Reno-Tahoe International Airport.
-There are also glider tours operated from the airport.

 Government

 The town is governed by a five-member Town Council, which elects one of its members as Mayor; the mayor presides over meetings and ceremonial events, but has no other special responsibilities.

-The mayor as of December 2019 is David Polivy.
-The first mayor of Truckee was Kathleen Eagan.
+The mayor as of October 2025 is Jan Zabriskie.
+The first mayor of Truckee was Kathleen Eagan, who served from the town's incorporation in 1993 through 1995.